 Local medical care is of critical importance to the residents of any community.
 Parker is in great shape when it comes to providing first class medical services.
 We have two major hospitals that serve Parker.
 In Parker, we have Parker Adventist Hospital.
 And, just a few miles west in Lone Tree is Sky Ridge Medical Center.

 We could go on and on about how much we love Parker and why.
 There is so much more information that we could provide.
 But, hopefully, we have covered enough to help you get a feel for our wonderful town and why we love to call Parker "home".
 Cheryl and I spent a great deal of time videoing Parker and her neighborhoods.
 Here are two that we did.
-The first one is a drive through Downtown Parker and the second one is a drive all around Parker, pointing out her "sites and attractions".
+The first one is a drive through Downtown Parker and the second one is a drive all around Parker, pointing out her sites and attractions.

-Courtesy of Atlas Real Estate Group
+Courtesy of Realty One Group Premier